Icinga/icingaweb2-module-vspheredb/doc/84-Changelog.md

 next (will be 1.2.0)
 --------------------

+### Breaking Changes
+* Dependencies have been raised, our [Installation](01-Installation.md) documentations contain related details

+### Upgrading
+introduced
+This release brings Schema migrations, which can be applied with a single click in the Frontend.
+Please **Apply** the pending schema migration.
+Afterwards please restart the *Background Daemon*.

 ### UI
 * FIX: hide column for experimental feature (#153)
 * FIX: avoid PHP warnings on 7.4 when showing Host details/special cols (#169)